 Toxic Shock Syndrome (TSS) can affect men, women and children of any age.
 The use of tampons is associated with Toxic Shock Syndrome (TSS).
 It is estimated that about half of TSS cases are related to menstruation, but the research on TSS has not reached any precise conclusions on the link between TSS and tampons use.

 Some studies have suggested that there is a link with absorbency of tampons, and it is therefore important that women choose the tampons with the lowest absorbency to suit their menstrual flow.
-In any case a tampon should be used maximum 8 hours.

 With early diagnosis, toxic shock syndrome can be successfully treated.
 Sadly, however, out of the small number of people who fall ill each year, 2-3 people die from TSS.
 It is important to remember that if TSS is diagnosed and treated early, there is a good chance of recovery.